-Blue Coyote Wildfire Consulting, formerly known as Blue Coyote Firewater, and now based in Moscow, Idaho, established this website to provide helpful information regarding the use of water tenders and wildland fire suppression in general.
+Blue Coyote Wildfire Consulting, formerly known as Blue Coyote Firewater, and now based in Moscow, Idaho, established this website to provide helpful information regarding the use of water tenders in wildland fire suppression, home fire protection, and wildland fire safety.

 About Water Tenders: